angelodibella/weave/README.md

 # Weave

-A framework for the construction, visualization and testing of quantum error-correcting codes (QEC).
+A framework for the construction, visualization and testing of quantum error-correcting codes (QECs).